How To Make Your Own Whiskey In Five Steps

 Have you ever thought to yourself “I love whiskey, I wish I could make my own”?
 It's a conversation we have with friends, new and old, surprisingly often.

 Now it is worth explaining what we mean by "making your own whiskey".
 Making your own whiskey from scratch is at best, difficult and expensive, and at worst, illegal.
 In many countries, the UK included, home distillation is not allowed.
 So what we’re focussing on here is: how to become an independent whiskey bottler.
-The good news is, become an independent whiskey bottler, or creating your own whiskey brand, is not as hard as you may think.
+The good news is, becoming an independent whiskey bottler, or creating your own whiskey brand, is not as hard as you may think.

 It is true that there are a few things that require careful thought.
 So here’s our five step guide to making your very own whiskey brand.